gkeenans/gkeenan.co/src/colophon.md

 ## Now that I'm not using Squarespace, I feel like I deserve one of them fancy Colophon pages

 I made this website.
+I'm as shocked as your are.

 I learned how to use VS Code, which was a wild experience.
 I did try Nova on my Mac, and it is quite pretty, but ultimately I was too lazy and just decided to do this on my PC instead.

-I somehow made this myself using [Eleventy](https://11ty.dev).
-I don't know where it's hosted, because I'm still just coding shit.
-The fuck even is a CDN?
+I built the site using [Eleventy](https://11ty.dev).
+It's hosted on Netlify.

 I built it using HTML and CSS.
 There's a .js config file in the directory.
 Does that mean I did Javascript?
 Who knows!
 I copied and pasted some stuff in there and it seemed to work.